Below we've tried to answer many of your Frequently Asked Questions (FAQs).

 Yes, we do.
 We regularly run open days to allow you the opportunity to tour our facilities, meet our team and get hands-on with some of our equipment.
 We also run online events for postgraduate and International students throughout the year.

 For those unable to attend an open day, we also offer personalised tours of our facilities during weekdays.

 Will I be good enough to apply for a place at ICMP?

 There is nothing to worry about.
-While we hold auditions for many of our students, this is to ensure that they are allocated to the correct level to optimise their learning pathway.
-The ICMP is a very friendly place, and staff and fellow students are all extremely supportive.
-We understand that everyone has to begin somewhere; our staff are trained for this purpose, and we exist to help you become a better player, singer or songwriter.
+While we hold auditions for many of our students, this is to ensure that they're allocated to the correct level to optimise their learning.
+ICMP is a very friendly place, and staff and fellow students are all extremely supportive.
+We understand that everyone has to begin somewhere; our staff are trained for this purpose, and we exist to help you become a better player, singer, songwriter or producer.
 While our courses aim to challenge you, you will not be placed on any course that is beyond your potential and abilities.

 How much time will I spend studying?

 This varies from course to course, you will find full details relating to this question on each course page.
 In addition to the direct teaching hours, we encourage students to invest time in their self-study, as well as make the most of their ICMP experience by participating in as many masterclasses, performances and events as possible.
 Please also note that all our facilities are available to be booked for practise and rehearsals outside of lesson time.